paul-hammant/mockpico/readme.md

     FooController fc = mockDepsFor(FooController.class).withInjectees(a, b, c, d).make();

+The above would be instead of this below (or worse)

+    FooController fc = new FooController(a, b, null, null, null, null, null, null);
+    fc.setC(c);
+    fc.d = d; // assuming the field 'd' is not private

 The injectees above could be real components, or Mockito mocks (your choice).
 They can be specified in any order as PicoContainer will just work the right order.
 Dependencies not specified will be mocked automatically.

 Understands a few Dependency Injection (DI) technologies